Disclaimer

 Brindle

 The corgi coat with a striped pattern is called a brindle color coat.
-The coat’s base color may be red, black, sable, or white, depending on the breed.
+Depending on the breed, the coat’s base color may be red, black, ebony, or white.

 Black brindle